 ICG is focused on raising awareness and educating employees on modern slavery.
 All ICG staff undertake mandatory training relating to their legal, regulatory and risk obligations with the company.
-A training module relating to modern slavery has been added to the ICG staff mandatory compliance training programme for financial year 2020-2021.
+A training module relating to modern slavery was added to the ICG staff mandatory compliance training programme for financial year 2020-2021.
 The module covers an overview of the Act, reporting obligations and case studies to provide increased awareness amongst ICG staff.
+During the year to 30 June 2021, all staff successfully completed the modern slavery training module.
 Additional training sessions may be undertaken by staff over the course of the year, in particular for investment and asset managers.